yaad96/AgentFlake_FlakyDoctor/ReproFlake-C9E6/REPRODUCIBILITY.md

 ```

 All three artifacts are checked into the repository, so a complete clone is
+sufficient for these host-side inputs.
+The dataset archive is still downloaded
+on first use, and Docker image builds may download their own build-time
-sufficient and no additional downloads are required.
-If any of the three is
+dependencies.
+If any of the three host-side inputs is missing, the pipeline
-missing, the pipeline aborts at step 3 or 4.
+aborts at step 3, 4a, or 5.

 ---